raysas/comparative-genomics-project/docs/duplicated_genes.md

 [^4]: Kim, K. D., El Baidouri, M., Abernathy, B., Iwata-Otsubo, A., Chavarro, C., Gonzales, M., ... & Jackson, S. A. (2015).
 A comparative epigenomic analysis of polyploidy-derived genes in soybean and common bean.
 Plant Physiology, 168(4), 1433-1447.
 [^5]: Yang, Y., Wang, J., & Di, J. (2013).
 Comparative inference of duplicated genes produced by polyploidization in soybean genome.
 International journal of genomics, 2013(1), 275616.
 [^6]: Rizzon, C., Ponger, L., & Gaut, B. S. (2006).
 Striking similarities in the genomic distribution of tandemly arrayed genes in Arabidopsis and rice.
 PLoS computational biology, 2(9), e115.

+"Genes without hits that met a threshold of e-value 10e-10 were deemed singletons"